 Looking back, we caught a glimpse of Hot Lips in one of Swit's Gunsmoke characters in a two-part episode, "Snow Train."
 Seated on a train, the conductor asks if she'd enjoying her trip.
 She's seated beside dishonorable men and snidely answers, "I don't remember a more enjoyable one."
 In this, we can sense the stuffy nurse who once called Henry Blake, "Colonel Bubble-Head."

-We're especially thankful they casted Swit as we hang out all this week with Hot Lips for M*A*S*H MAYDAYS.
 Who else would've put as much gusto into the role as she did?
 During the interview, she described her experience playing the character in the most earnestly Hot Lips way: “Her ambition was to be the best damn nurse in North Korea and I tried to help her achieve that.”